NickKelly1/iterable/README.md

 #### every

-Returns `true` if the callback returns truthy for every value in the collection.
+Returns `true` if the given callback returns truthy for every value in the collection.

 Similar to `Array.prototype.every` and sibling of [some](#some).